-In this article, you will find the latest news regarding monitor panel development by the three biggest monitor panel manufacturers, which include LG, Samsung, and AU Optronics, as well as Innolux, BOE and Sharp.
+In this article, you will find the latest news regarding LED and mini LED monitor panel development by the biggest monitor panel manufacturers, which include LG, Samsung, and AU Optronics, as well as Innolux, BOE and Sharp.

 We’ll also add all new and exciting monitors that get announced.
 Feel free to bookmark this page to always stay on track with the latest monitor releases and news.